 Climate change thus seems to deeply challenge, and even destabilize the fundamental concepts and presuppositions we conventionally draw upon in moral decision-making.
 A word of caution is appropriate at this point, however, because the profound challenge that climate change poses to our fundamental moral concepts can create a sense of despair and resignation, and this can undermine our will to take international action in response to the problem-cluster that climate change constitutes.
 Instead, a more moderate response can be proposed, entailing an acknowledgement that the task of an ethics of climate change cannot be reduced to merely picking an ethical framework and a few fundamental principles and then merely applying them to a new problem.
-The task rather seems to lie at a deeper level, consisting of rethinking the manner in which we formulate and respond to problems and issues.
+The task rather seems to lie at a deeper level, consisting of rethinking the manner in which we formulate and respond to problems and issues; rethinking the manner in which we draw upon the conventional values and principles of ethics.

 As such, climate change provides us with an opportunity to rethink:

-- Issues of responsibility and accountability; - Human dignity including the dignity of indigenous peoples (living, for example in the Arctic region, or small islands); - National interests and identity; - International cooperation and decision-making; - Current views of minorities;

-- Current views of resilience and vulnerability; - How to handle differences of opinions in the international arena; - The ownership of scientific knowledge, and the sharing of scientific data.
+- Issues of responsibility and accountability; - Human dignity including the dignity of indigenous peoples (living, for example in the Arctic region, small islands, or in arid or semi-arid regions); - National interests and identity; - International cooperation and decision-making; - Current views of minorities: - Current views of resilience and vulnerability; - How to handle differences of opinions in the international arena; - The ownership of scientific knowledge, and the sharing of scientific data.

 With this in mind, it can further be observed that the ethical challenge of climate change does not fundamentally lie in clashes between incompatible frameworks, but rather in creating an opportunity to establish a productive dialogue between nations and other relevant agents from which a new consensus may emerge about the issues listed immediately above.
-In the next section examples of five core themes that should form part of this dialogue are highlighted - not with a view to settling the issues, but rather to foreground their importance and to indicate why each of them deserve serious discussion in the context of developing ethically justifiable responses to the challenges of global climate change.
+In the next section examples of six core themes that should form part of this dialogue are highlighted - not with a view to settling the issues, but rather to foreground their importance and to indicate why each of them deserve serious discussion in the context of developing ethically justifiable responses to the challenges of global climate change.

-4. Core themes for critical dialogue in the context of developing ethically justifiable responses to the challenges of global climate change
+5. Core themes for critical dialogue in the context of developing ethically justifiable responses to the challenges of global climate change